iotaledger/stronghold.rs/policy/README.md

 # Stronghold Policy Engine

-The policy engine for Stronghold is being used for setting up forward chaining policy being applied at runtime to allow / disallow certain types of actions.
-One such scenario within the context of stronghold is defining a synchronization policy between two Stronghold snapshots.
-The policy engine offers the flexibility to work on certain states of stronghold and store them in a consise manner to control the behavior from a central point.
+A dynamic policy engine for stronghold.
+A policy consists of a context for which a mapping for an inner type is present.
+Thisdeviates a bit from a pure policy engine implementation, but enables the user to create a more lose coupling across remote peers.
+In Stronghold parlance a context may represent a peer id that is mapped to an arbitrary client id, and each client (eg. a client actor with a state) has some fine grained access control that can be checked with the policy engine.